dostuffthatmatters/circadian-scp-upload/README.md

 ## Use Case

-You have a local directory that generates data every day on you local machine.
+You have a local directory that generates data every day on your local machine.
 The directory looks like this:

 ```
 📁 data-directory-2